 Lifestyle diseases claimed more than 52 lakh lives in the year 2008.
 Heart related diseases have the highest share in that.
 Diabetes on the other hand has become the most alarming health issue with regard to public health in India.
 While there were only 2.1% diabetics in urban India in the 1970s, the number has grown to 12.1% for adults above the age of 20.
 Latest study by International Diabetes Federation suggests that there were 36.6 crore diabetics all over the world in 2011, out of which 6.1 crore were from India, justifying the nation to be the diabetes capital of the world.

-Given the issues and challenges public health in India is facing presently, there will always be a gap in terms of healthcare resources (doctors, paramedical staff, hospital beds, technology, medicines, etc.) and people are sick or are projected to be sick in the near future.
-Hence, as an alternative to consolidating resources on curative services a very effective alternative strategy would be preventive healthcare .
+Given the issues and challenges public health in India, there will always be a gap in terms of healthcare resources (doctors, paramedical staff, hospital beds, technology, medicines, etc.) and the number of people who require health care in any form.
+Hence, preventive health care would be an alternative and effective strategy rather than consolidating resources on curative services.
 The case for preventive healthcare is made even stronger by the fact that almost 80% of all lifestyle diseases can be prevented by modifying health habits and detecting the possibility or the onset of a disease at a very early stage through preventive health screening.
 Moreover preventive healthcare also helps prevent premature death or debilitating disability through early detection of such chronic diseases.